 Ind AS 108 establishes standards for the way to report information on operating segments and related disclosures about products and services, geographic areas, and major customers.
-The Company do not have any operations and hence no segmental reporting has been done.
+The Company operations predominantly relate to development of solar plants for generation of electricity.
+Accordingly, there is only a single operating segment "Generation of Electricity".
+Consequently, no segment disclosures of the Company are presented.
+The Company has all of its non-current assets located within India and earns its revenues from customers located in India.